-A cloud based Electronic Quality Management Solution ensures not only a dramatic shift in the way a company runs business, but is also is a catalyst for a cultural change in the way quality is perceived throughout the organization, From the C-level down, a quality of culture helps optimize processes, ensure compliance, and drive efficiencies that help fuel innovation.
+A cloud-based Electronic Quality Management Solution ensures not only a dramatic shift in the way a company runs its business, but is also a catalyst for a cultural change in the way quality is perceived throughout the organization, From the C-level down, quality of culture helps optimize processes, ensure compliance, and drive efficiencies that help fuel innovation.

 However, building a culture of quality is often fraught with challenges.
 The high operational demands, globalization, changing regulatory requirements, constant financial pressures, and lean QA teams makes it challenging to operate effectively, build or maintain the “culture of quality” and drive quality improvements.

 According to ASQ, Cost of poor quality (CoPQ) is defined as the costs associated with providing poor quality products or services.
 There are three categories:

 - Appraisal costs are costs incurred to determine the degree of conformance to quality requirements.

 - Internal failure costs are costs associated with defects found before the customer receives the product or service.